-A list of where to donate to charity and recycle after your decluttering.
+A list of where to donate and recycle household items after decluttering.

 So, you caught the decluttering bug and have been incredibly productive and ruthless in unearthing the unnecessary, redundant and unwanted ‘stuff’ that has been hiding in your home for years and now you would like to find a new home for it.
 OR…you know you need to get busy ridding your home of clutter but are just putting your plan in place.
 I have put together a list of charities to donate and places to recycle household items and declutter.